Gunti-Swathi/Prescription_analyser/README.md

+## **Abstract**

+The healthcare industry often faces significant challenges in interpreting handwritten prescriptions, primarily due to the illegible and inconsistent handwriting commonly used by healthcare professionals.
+This issue can lead to misinterpretation, resulting in delays or errors in medication understanding, ultimately affecting patient care and pharmacist efficiency.
+To address these challenges, we propose "PharmaBot," a comprehensive solution designed to automate the extraction, organization, and interpretation of handwritten prescription data.

+PharmaBot leverages GEMINI optical character recognition (OCR) technology, with the assistance of the GEMINI vision bot, to extract pertinent information from handwritten prescriptions, converting unstructured content into a clear, structured format.
+The system organizes this extracted data into categories such as medication names, dosages, instructions, and other relevant details.
+Additionally, PharmaBot incorporates an intelligent chatbot powered by a rule-based approach using Retrieval-Augmented Generation (RAG) to enhance its ability to respond accurately to patient inquiries.
+The chatbot is capable of answering common questions, such as the purpose of specific medications, potential side effects, visual representations of drugs, and available alternatives with similar compositions.

+The integration of RAG ensures that the chatbot generates reliable and contextually relevant responses by utilizing a combination of knowledge retrieval and natural language generation.
+This innovative system aims to streamline the prescription interpretation process, minimize human errors, and empower patients and pharmacists by providing a reliable, user-friendly interface for medication-related inquiries.

 # **Introduction**

 Welcome to the **Medical Prescription Classification System**!
 This project is an innovative blend of computer vision and large language model (LLM) techniques, designed to revolutionize how medical prescriptions are analyzed and interpreted.